-In the interest of public disclosure, the Wytheville Community College Physical Therapist Assistant Program provides data regarding the combined performance of its graduates from the most recent three years.
-This data for the classes graduating in 2011, 2012, and 2013 are as follows:
+In the interest of public disclosure, the Wytheville Community College Physical Therapist Assistant Program provides data regarding the combined performance of its graduates from the most recent TWO years.
+The data for the classes graduating in 2013 and 2014 are as follows:

-- Graduation rate: (Number of students completing the program within 3 years of beginning PTA program courses): - -- Class of 2011: 74% - -- Class of 2012: 95% - -- Class of 2013: 81% - Licensure Examination Ultimate Pass Rate for Classes of 2011-2013: 88.75% - Employment rate of licensed graduates for Classes of 2011-2013: 100%
+- Graduation Rate: (Number of students completing the program within 3 years of beginning PTA program courses): - --Class of 2013: 81% - --Class of 2014: 87.5% - Licensure Examination Ultimate Pass Rate for Classes of 2012 - 2013: 86% - Licensure Examination Ultimate Pass Rate for Classes of 2013 - 2014: 89.29% - Employment rate of licensed graduates for Classes of 2013 2014: 100% program than there are slots, a selective admissions process outlined below will take effect.
+DEADLINE FOR SUBMITTING ALL REQUIRED INFORMA- TION TO BE CONSIDERED FOR ADMISSION IS FEBRUARY 15 OF THE SPRING BEFORE THE DESIRED FALL SEMESTER ADMISSION.